The independent student newspaper at the University of Illinois since 1871

 As the world changed, so did fountains.
 They took the shape of pious structures in Nepal, represented paradise in Islamic gardens and became associated with the source of purity, wisdom and innocence in the medieval age.
 So maybe a dip in the water wouldn’t be such a bad idea for some of you.

-In their current form, fountains are purely decorative odes to the past, with Diana being a reminder of the University’s alumni and our fervent love for campus wildlife.
+In their current form, fountains are purely decorative odes of the past.
+Diana being a reminder of the University’s alumni and our fervent love for campus wildlife like our squirrels, geese and many other exotic creatures.

 [email protected]